Chemical Bank: Founding and early history

-During the Panic of 1857, while 18 New York banks closed in a single day, Chemical continued to make payments in specie.
-For a few days, it was the only bank to redeem notes in gold instead of in loan certificates; the bank got a nickname, "Old Bullion".
+During the Panic of 1857, Chemical continued to make payments in specie even as 18 New York banks closed in a single day.
+For a few days, it was the only bank to redeem notes in gold instead of in loan certificates.
+This lead to the bank's moniker of, "Old Bullion."
 The panic, which had hit banks and caused a number of failures, led banks across the country to suspend specie payments and turn to issuing paper promissory notes.
 Chemical's decision was highly unpopular among its fellow banks and led to the bank's temporary suspension from the New York Clearing House, of which Chemical was a charter member since 1853.
 Chemical developed a reputation for stability.
-This reputation proved extremely important in Chemical's growth during subsequent recessions during the 1860s.
+This reputation was extremely important for Chemical's growth during the recessions of the 1860s.

 In 1865, after the passage of the National Bank Act, Chemical received its national charter as the Chemical National Bank of New York, at the urging of the secretary of the treasury.
 This allowed Chemical to issue government-backed national bank notes, the forerunner to paper money.
 In 1857, the bank had deposits of $1.6 million, which grew to $3.5 million in 1861 and to $5.1 million by 1871.
 Among the bank's first directors under its new charter were Cornelius Roosevelt, John D. Wolfe, Isaac Platt, and Bradish Johnson, as well as bank president John Q. Jones.

-By December 1873, the bank had 35 employees, including eleven tellers, eight clerks and four bookkeepers.
+By December 1873, the bank had 35 employees, including eleven tellers, eight clerks, and four bookkeepers.

 Isaac Jones's cousin, John Quentin Jones, led Chemical through 1878.
 The Mason and Jones families maintained effective control of Chemical for much of its first 50 years.

 John Q. Jones was succeeded in 1878 by George G. Williams, who had joined the bank in 1842 and served as cashier of the bank from 1855 onward.
 In that position, Williams was also inculcated in Chemical's conservative style of banking.
 Williams served as president from 1878 through 1903.